How Electric Curtains Work: The Motor, the Movement, and Why It's Worth It

-An electric curtain track looks similar to a manual track from the outside, but the mechanism is entirely different.
+An electric curtain is a motor, a belt, a few precision gliders and a length of track, all hidden inside an extrusion that looks similar to a manual track from the outside but behaves entirely differently inside.
 Inside the track housing sits a small motor that drives a continuous belt or cord running the full length of the track.
 Your curtain hooks clip onto gliders, and those gliders are attached to the belt.
 When the motor runs, the belt moves, the gliders move, and your curtains open or close in a smooth, even pull from a single point of drive.

 The hooks and gliders themselves work the same way as a manual track.
 There's nothing exotic about the hanging system.
 The intelligence is entirely in the motor and control unit.